rapyuta-robotics/rapyuta-io-docs/hugo/content/4_tutorials/42_advanced/421_basic-simulation.md

 ### Teleoperation build
-To create the build, follow below steps :
+To create the build, follow the below steps :

 1. On the left navigation bar, click **Development>Builds**
 2. Click on **ADD NEW BUILD**
-3. In the Build Name box, enter a name for the build say `turtlebot-teleoperation`
+3. In the Build Name box, enter a name for the build, for example, `turtlebot-teleoperation`
-4. In the **Git repository** box, enter the url address :
+4. In the **Git repository** box, enter the URL address :
 `https://github.com/ROBOTIS-GIT/turtlebot3#melodic-devel` and select **Build Recipe** as Catkin.
 5. Click on next, select **Architecture** as amd64 and select **ROS Version** as **Melodic**.
 6. Click on **Add Parameter** under **CATKIN BUILD PARAMETERS**,
     1. add the following **ROS Packages**:`turtlebot3_teleop`
     2. add the following packages to **Blacklist**:`turtlebot3 turtlebot3_bringup turtlebot3_example turtlebot3_navigation turtlebot3_slam turtlebot3_description`
 7. Click on next, the build will be created.

 The build takes about two to five minutes to build the source code in the ***turtlebot3*** repository into a running docker container.
 You may analyse the corresponding [build logs](/3_how-tos/35_tooling_and_debugging/debugging-logs/#build-logs), which help debug failing builds.

-Please proceed to creation of package once the builds are Complete.
+Please proceed to the creation of the package once the builds are complete.

 ## Create Packages
 You will create two packages in the tutorial.